Capdata/Devops101/README.md

 </pre>

 - And test the connection with your browser:

 ![image](https://github.com/Capdata/Devops101/assets/19890935/10027272-739a-4654-a942-25b5a128486b)

 - Add a data source for mysqlserver1 :

 ![image](https://github.com/Capdata/Devops101/assets/19890935/5442dd8f-49bc-41fe-b141-3acbe6409486)

-- And create a dashboard for mysqlserver1 with the metrics of your choice:
+- Finally create a dashboard for mysqlserver1 with the metrics of your choice:

  ![image](https://github.com/Capdata/Devops101/assets/19890935/437f4321-8961-4a30-9e79-6cece9006635)